MPH-Bali/green-village-project/README.md

 #### Facility manager

 - The facility manager works at the facility.
-He manages the workers, the separation and weighing of delivered waste/materials, the sorting and weighing of plastics, paper and metal.
-He makes compost, he tracks worker hours
+He manages the workers, the separation and weighing of delivered waste/materials, the sorting and weighing of plastics, paper and metal, makes compost and tracks worker hours.

 #### Super admin